 New visitor facilities have opened at the iconic Remarkable Rocks in Flinders Chase National Park and new campsites are being created along the Kangaroo Island Wilderness Trail, which had been destroyed by fire.

 While the new campsites are developed, there are still many beautiful places to go camping on the island including D'Estrees Bay Campground and Murray Lagoon Campground, both of which were upgraded in recent years.

 If you are looking for somewhere to stay that is steeped in history and charm, May's Homestead and the Postman's Cottage are located in the heart of Flinders Chase National Park.
 Burnt down in the bushfires these 2 state heritage listed cottages have been restored to their former glory and are now available for accommodation bookings.

-Concept images were unveiled of a new $14.6 million Flinders Chase Visitor Centre, with construction starting soon.
+A new $14.6 million Flinders Chase Visitor Centre will also commence construction soon.

 The visitor centre will be mostly concrete-free, and primarily framed from sustainably sourced bushfire-resistant Australian timbers and will utilise material on, and adjacent to, the site for rammed earth walls.